 - 12 online modules

-- 4 optional on campus workshops
+- 4 optional workshops and Q&A sessions

 - Learning resources including lecture recordings, audio and video content